EU VAT Number for WooCommerce allows you to:

 This is required to place the order.
 Failure to confirm returns an error:

 Customers can view and modify their VAT number on their My Accounts page.
+The VAT number country must match the country in the billing address.

 Viewing Collected Data ↑ Back to top